DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 ```
 --filter-planes 0 1
 ```
-- *channel-map*: valid channel map is needed to extract readout units and planes.
+- *channel-map*: valid channel map is needed to extract readout units and planes from TP data.
 Defaults to `PD2HDChannelMap`.
+Make sure you are using the correct channel map for your data!
 - *n-loops*: the application allows to replay the data multiple times by shifting the TP times.
 If `-1` is used, the replay will continue indefinitely (until the user stops the run).
 - *config*: this is a path to OKS (.data.xml) file that containts default `tpreplay` session.
 Can be left to use the default.
 - *path*: this is a path that will be created locally to store the modified configurations.
 By default set to `tpreplay-run`.